awsdocs/amazon-connect-admin-guide/doc_source/security-iam-amazon-connect-permissions.md

 ## AmazonConnect\_FullAccess policy<a name="amazonconnectfullaccesspolicy"></a>

-To allow full read/write access to Amazon Connect, you must attach two policies to your IAM users, groups, or roles\.
+To allow full read/write access to Amazon Connect, you must attach two policies to your users, groups, or roles\.
 Attach the **AmazonConnect\_FullAccess** policy and a custom policy with the following contents:

 ```
 {